ucsf-wynton/wynton-website-hpc/docs/howto/conda-stage.md

 /scratch/alice/conda-stage-grWA/myjupyter/bin/jupyter
 ```

 **Success!** This means that these **software tools run much faster**, because they no longer rely on the much slower BeeGFS filesystem.
 Another advantage is that your Conda software stack **adds much less load to BeeGFS**, which otherwise can be quite significant when using Conda.
 This is a **win-win for everyone**.
-See Appendix below for some benchmark results.
+See '[Benchmark staged Conda environment]' below for some benchmark results.

 When deactivated, the staged environment is automatically unstaged and all of the temporary, staged files are automatically removed.
 No surprises here either;